adambard/learnxinyminutes-docs/bash.html.markdown

 # Using the variable:
 echo "$variable" # => Some string
 echo '$variable' # => $variable
-# When you use the variable itself — assign it, export it, or else — you write
+# When you use a variable itself — assign it, export it, or else — you write
 # its name without $.
 If you want to use the variable's value, you should use $.
 # Note that ' (single quote) won't expand the variables!
 # You can write variable without surrounding quotes but it's not recommended.